arfc/moltres/CONTRIBUTING.md

 branch *AND* it compiles *AND* it runs input files correctly *AND* it passes all tests!
 Perhaps you have found Nirvana.
-In any case, you've performed the final commit to your work branch, so it's time to make a pull request online and wait for our developer friends to review and accept it.
+In any case, you've performed the final commit to your work branch, so it's time to make a pull request online and wait for our develer friends to review and accept it.

 Sometimes, your pull request will be held by the reviewer until further